 Tanks that are dirty or have poor filtration are also prone to nutrient imbalances.
 Overcrowding your tank with too many fish, especially combined with lack of cleaning and poor water flow, is another reason for excess nutrients.

 Lighting imbalances are often listed as a cause of brown algae outbreaks although there is debate over how true this is.
-The thinking is that when aquariums don’t get enough light, brown algae can outgrow the other plants in the tank that rely only on photosynthesis to survive.
-The flip side of the argument is that in too much light, brown algae can use photosynthesis to make double the amount of food and spread faster.
+The thinking is that when aquariums don’t get enough light, brown algae can outgrow the other plants in the tank because they have a lower light requirement and can efficiently grow in some light ranges that other plants cannot thrive in.

 How To Remove Brown Algae From a Betta Tank